C22-PS121/.github/profile/README.md

 ## Hello Everyone! 👋
 This is our repository for Product-Based Capstone Project.
-Our team consist of 6 people.\n
+Our team consist of 6 people.

 ## The Team
 <center>